omega-gg/VBML/doc/track.md

 The tags of the track.

-Each tag is limited to 10 characters.
+Each entry is limited to 10 characters.

 This property is specific to the interactive type.
 ```